Performance Estimation for Smooth and Strongly Convex Sets

-In this section, we consider performance estimation of the Frank-Wolfe (conditional gradient) method on smooth and strongly convex sets.
+In this section, we consider performance estimation of the Frank-Wolfe (conditional gradient) method on smooth and strongly convex sets, extending the prior analysis of Taylor, Hendrickx, and Glineur~\cite{Interpolation2} in the case of convex sets.
 This method applies to constrained optimization problems

 where $f$ is at least convex and $L$-smooth and $C$ is at least a convex set with diameter at most $D$.
-At various points, we will consider problem classes with these properties and additional, optional structures like $\mu$-strong convexity of $f$ and $\alpha$-strong convexity and $\beta$-smoothness of $C$.
-Hence, a family of problems is parameterized by $(\mu, L, \alpha, \beta, D)$.
-A particular problem instance is then defined by $(f,C,x_0)$.
-We will let $x_\star \in C$ denote a minimizer of~\eqref{Eqn:ConstrainedOpt} which always exists by compactness.
+At various points, we will consider problem classes with additional structures like $\mu$-strong convexity of $f$ and $\alpha$-strong convexity and $\beta$-smoothness of $C$.
+We will let $x_\star \in C$ denote a minimizer of~\eqref{Eqn:ConstrainedOpt} which exists by compactness.